noamgrinch/Stox/README.md

 # Stox
-## Please download the README folder and open the README.html file for further information regarding the app's GUI.

 ### General
 This application keeps track of your chosen stocks.
 Inspired by Apple's application(The one you get with the phone straight away).